Firecut logoFirecut4.2

 Frequently Asked Questions

-Can I use Firecut and Krisp together?+
+Can I use Firecut without Adobe Premiere Pro?+

-Does Krisp work on mobile devices?+
+Does Krisp work on both Mac and Windows?+